coursekata/validate-course-config/README.md

     # Indicates whether to follow symbolic links when searching with the globs.
     # Optional.
 Default is true
     follow-symbolic-links: true

-    # Whether to attempt to update the release name and date in the book configs.
-    # Optional.
-Default is false
-    auto-update: false

-    # The prefix used to indicate release branches when updating the release name and date.
-    # Optional.
-Default is 'release/'
-    release-prefix: 'release/'
 ```

 ## Outputs